-• Highway 86 - Highway 86, a major four lane State Highway, is located within the City of Imperial but is managed by the State Department of Transportation.
-The State Department of Transportation also controls the State Highway right-of-way.
-Improvements to this roadway are not included as a part of the development impact fee.
+• Highway 86 - Highway 86, a major four lane State Highway, is located within and is being managed by the City of Imperial.
+Improvements to this roadway are not anticipated to be associated with new development and are not included as a part of the development impact fee.